binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

     * press the **Deploy** button to make the new nodes live (you can now access the new endpoint running on your local Node-RED instance [http://localhost:1880/hello](http://localhost:1880/hello)

 3. Commit and push the change to git
+    * switch to the git side panel
+    * stage the change to the flows.jon
+    * commit the change
+    * switch to the Commit History section of the side panel
+    * click the up arrow to open the Manage remote branch popup
+    * push the change to the server

 ### Step 3.
 Configure the builder and build the application

-In this tutorial you will use the new **buildx** feature of Docker.
-At the time of writing this content it is an experimental feature in Docker, so experimental features need to be enabled to get access to buildx:
+In this tutorial we will use the new **buildx** feature of Docker.
+At the time of writing this content it is an experimental feature in Docker, so experimental features need to be enabled in Docker to get access to buildx:

 1. Enable experimental features in Docker:
     * Linux
       * Environment variable **DOCKER_CLI_EXPERIMENTAL** should be set to **enabled**
     * MacOS and Windows
       * Start Docker if it is not running
-      * Click the Docker icon (usually in bottom notification popup on Windows, top menu bar on MacOS) and select **settings** or **Preferences** then the **Command Line** section.
-Enable Experimental features
+      * Click the Docker icon (usually in bottom notification popup on Windows, top menu bar on MacOS) and select **settings** or **Preferences** then the **Command Line** section
+      * Enable Experimental features
-2. Open a command window then :
+2. Open a command or terminal window then :
     * navigate to your home directory
     * navigate to the **NRdata/projects/Node-RED-Docker** subdirectory within your home directory.
 This directory should contain the Dockerfile.
     You will use the new **docker buildx** command to build and push a multi-arch image to dockerhub.